 Xiongan, futuristic China

 You know, China doesn't plan things overnight.
-Xiongan's plans date back to 2017, and aimed to reduce pressure on Beijing by promoting the coordinated development of the Beijing-Tianjin-Hebei region.
+Xiongan's plans date back to 2017, and aimed to reduce pressure on Beijing by promoting coordinated development of the Beijing-Tianjin-Hebei region.

 What is Xiongan's vision?

-In futuristic Xiongan, innovation is being integrated into city structures and government processes.
+In futuristic Xiongan, innovation is integrated into city structures and government processes.
 The arrival of some of the most important branches of the major Chinese research groups, expected by 2025, will be only the small stage of a long journey.

 A state response to similar city projects springing up elsewhere: how Woven city, in Japan, or Mirrorline in the UAE.